OctopusDeploy/docs/docs/installation/installing-octopus/sql-server-database-requirements.md

 The Octopus setup wizard will perform most of these activities for you if you accept the prompts.

-## Using SQL Server Express
+## Using SQL Server Express {#SQLServerDatabaseRequirements-UsingSQLServerExpress}

 [Download SQL Server Express](http://downloadsqlserverexpress.com/)

-## Suggested Indexes and Azure SQL Auto Index Creation
+## Suggested Indexes and Azure SQL Auto Index Creation {#SQLServerDatabaseRequirements-SuggestedIndexesandAzureSQLAutoIndexCreation}

 Each installation of Octopus Deploy will likely have different data loads and usage patterns and as a result your DBMS may suggest performance optimizations such as creating new indexes in addition to those created automatically by the Octopus Deploy installation process.
 While we don't actively discourage users from adding these indexes its important to understand the results of modifying the schema.